IBM-Cloud/docs/services/IoT/reference/security/connect_devices_apps_gw.md

 ### TLS requirements for HTTP connections

-If you are using the default server certificate, {{site.data.keyword.iot_short_notm}} requires TLS v1, TLS v1.1, or TLS v1.2 and the following cipher suites:
+If you are using the default server certificate, {{site.data.keyword.iot_short_notm}} requires TLS v1.1 or TLS v1.2 and the following cipher suites:

 - TLS_RSA_WITH_AES_128_CBC_SHA